Why State-Run Vaccine Delivery Could Be Bumpy

 This article is part of the The DC Brief, TIME’s politics newsletter.
 Sign up here to get stories like this sent to your inbox every weekday.

-We are about to take Supreme Court Justice Louis Brandeis’ assertion in 1932 that states are the laboratories of democracy to its extreme interpretation.
+We are about to take Supreme Court Justice Louis Brandeis’ assertion from 1932 that states are the laboratories of democracy to its extreme interpretation.
 States are now simply the labs.

 As freight planes and armored trucks deposited the much-awaited COVID-19 vaccination vials to health care centers, the focus turned away from the multinational corporations’ trials and toward the local paths of delivery.
 Washington decided that when it came to vaccine distribution, each state knew best, and bowed out of a one-size-fits-all federal prescription for immunization policy.
 So diffusive is the control that some states even had their own safety reviews of the vaccine — a step widely seen as unnecessary and potentially dangerous to the credibility of the federal reviews.